-In more than 90% of the situations you will determine the relationship between yourself and your students.
+In every situation, you will determine the relationship between yourself and your students.
 If you have spent time making sure that your classes will be interesting, meaningful, challenging and motivating to your students, you will use less than 10% of your class time maintaining class interest.
 If your classes are becoming more difficult to control, evaluate your teaching techniques and the amount of time you are spending in preparation.
 Teaching does require moving about and helping students, having and following good lesson plans.
 Sitting at the desk or on a stool or chair and lecturing a class will open the door to problems.